kamranahmedse/developer-roadmap/content/guides/http-caching.md

-As users, we easily get frustrated by the buffering videos, the images that take seconds to load, pages that got stuck because the content is being loaded.
+As users, we easily get frustrated by the buffering of videos, the images that take seconds to load, and pages that got stuck because the content is being loaded.
 Loading the resources from some cache is much faster than fetching the same from the originating server.
-It reduces latency, speeds up the loading of resources, decreases the load on server, cuts down the bandwidth costs etc.
+It reduces latency, speeds up the loading of resources, decreases the load on the server, cuts down the bandwidth costs etc.

 ### Introduction

-What is web cache?
+What is a web cache?
 It is something that sits somewhere between the client and the server, continuously looking at the requests and their responses, looking for any responses that can be cached.
 So that there is less time consumed when the same request is made again.

 ![Web Cache](https://i.imgur.com/mJYVvTh.png)